 Live webinar: Jan.
 10, 12-2 pm ET.
 Instructor: Liane J. Leedom, M.D.
 Intimate partner abuse survivors aren't codependent; they're traumatized.
 New research with survivors reveals what makes them feel blamed, and what helps them recover.
 Therapists, learn how to help your clients effectively.

-Live online webinar Friday, Oct.
-18, 1-3 pm ET.
+Live online webinar Friday, Feb.
+28, 2020, at 1-3 pm ET.
 Instructor: Tiffany J. Kettermann, LPC, CADCI, MPA, MA.
 Narcissistic abuse is not the same as domestic violence – but is just as damaging to the victim.
 You'll learn the cycle of narcissistic abuse, the tactics employed such as love bombing, isolation and gaslighting, and how it all affects the victims.
 2 credits for psychologists.